NUCS331/HW0-Installation/README.md

 ## Option 2: Microsoft Word Report
 Submit a PDF-file created using the MS Word report template provided.
-Download the template from here [template file (.docx)](Winer_2022_NUCS 331_template.docx) and create your own copy to start your report for homework 0.
+Download the template in this repository (Winer_2022_NUCS 331_template.docx) and create your own copy to start your report for homework 0.

 # How to submit your work